 Merging and Joining DataFrames

-In real-world data tasks, information is often spread across multiple tables.
+In real-world data projects, information is often distributed across multiple tables.

-For example, one DataFrame might hold customer information, while another contains their orders.
+For instance, one DataFrame might store customer details, while another contains their purchase records.

 Merge and Join Basics